Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 About 95% of Coinbase’s customers utilize SMS-based authentication to secure their accounts—the weakest authentication method available on their platform.
 These same users made up 95.65% of all account takeovers Coinbase had experienced as of November 2022.

-SMS-based Multi-factor Authentication, also known as OTP SMS authentication, involves receiving a one-time code via text message to verify the identity of the user attempting to access an account.
+SMS-based Multi-factor Authentication, also known as SMS OTP, involves receiving a one-time code via text message to verify the identity of the user attempting to access an account.
 While this method is relatively easy to set up, there are now more secure authentication methods that offer a higher level of assurance to both technology providers and customers.
-Hackers can intercept SMS messages, SimSwapping can take place, and phishing attacks can convenience users to provide their one-time password codes to bad actors.

 In fact, the use of SMS authentication is so vulnerable that the National Institute of Standards and Technology (NIST) removed it from its list of recommended authentication methods back in 2016.
 NIST cited the weakness of SMS-based authentication in its guidance on Digital Identity Guidelines, recommending that organizations move to more secure methods of authentication.